 Our Chula Vista Veterinary Clinic Offers a Full Range of Pet Care

-Even our routine veterinary care goes beyond with our vast and knowledgeable staff and top-notch animal hospital veterinarians, Dr. Deo, Dr. Hackman, Dr. Nguyen, Dr. Wilcox, Dr. Appel, and Dr. Sawyer.
+Even our routine veterinary care goes beyond with our vast and knowledgeable staff and top-notch animal hospital veterinarians, Dr. Deo, Dr. Soto, Dr. Perry and Dr. Sawyer.
 Standard services include annual examinations from our experienced veterinarians, spay and neuter surgeries, pet vaccinations, pet grooming and pet boarding.
 Also, our veterinarians are experienced in veterinary dentistry cleaning dogs’ teeth and providing other pet dental services.
 Our animal vet clinic features an in-house pharmacy to quickly and easily fill pets’ prescription needs as well as select over-the-counter medications.

 If you have questions about our services or would like to speak to our staff, please call us at 619-421-6186.

 At South Bay Veterinary Hospital, we take pride in treating every pet like they were our very own.
 Listen to what some of our clients have to say about their favorite veterinarians and nurses.